TheTributeCommunity/fesbal-frontend/.github/ISSUE_TEMPLATE/propose-a-new-idea.md

 ---
-name: Propose a new issue or feature
+name: Propose a new idea
-about: Describe this issue template's purpose here.
+about: Use this template to suggest an idea or feature
 title: ''
 labels: ''
 assignees: ''